reyhaneh-tavakoli/CleaveRNA/README.md

 ## Dependencies

-The following tools need to be present in the environment, e.g. via a respective coenda setup
+The following tools need to be present in the environment, e.g. via a respective conda setup

 - Python v3 (python)
 - IntaRNA (intarna)